 Here are a few ideas:

-Take care of yourself in order to better care for them.
+Take care of yourself to better care for them.